 Be age specific when setting chores

-Younger teens will have different jobs than older teens – and it can even be a right of passage to be able to do some of the “older” teens jobs – make them want to aim for these – such as cooking a family meal, or food shopping etc… rather than cleaning the loo etc..
+Younger teens will have different jobs than older teens – and it can even be a right of passage to be able to do some of the “older” teens jobs.

-Also – ensure that things are shared fairly – this is key to ensuring a teenager feels like a valued member of the family.
+Also try and ensure that things are shared fairly amongst your children as this is key to ensuring a teenager feels like a valued member of the family.

 Teach them how to do things